 The artful presentation of violence, avoiding gratuity, and not allowing the edit to intrude upon the scene shows the richness of technical craftsmanship.
 A film’s heart however lies not in the superficial, but under the skin, and permeating the drama here is the idea that the person decides whether a cycle of violence is permanent or impermanent.
 With an emotionally wrought power, Calm With Horses looks to where we draw the line between sacrificing ourselves for others, and when that sacrifice is the greatest act of kindness towards oneself – liberation from what we don’t want to be, when one makes sense of one’s world.
 The message of the film is that as humans, we are tragic beings, yet we carry with us the flame of hope.

 Calm with Horses is out on VoD on Monday, April 27th.
-On Netflix in October.
+On BritBox on Monday, May 1st (2022).
+Also on other platforms.